StarlingXWeb/starlingx-website/src/pages/blog/starlingx-vptg-april-2025-recap-part-2.md

 The Distributed Cloud team is responsible for all aspects of central management and orchestration of a geographically distributed network of StarlingX clouds.

-As use cases are becoming more wide-scale, the team has been focusing on further improving scalability and manageability of the platform.
+As use cases are becoming more wide-scale, the team has been focusing on further increasing scalability and manageability of the platform.
 Contributors added 6 new features during the 10.0 release cycle, where their main focus was on the new USM framework and enabling it in a distributed cloud environment.
 Starting this release, users can now pre-stage sub-clouds and then enroll them into an existing StarlingX system.
-Another milestone that the team has achieved was to improve scalability of the platform by 5x, which in practice means that one system controller can now manage up to 5,000 sub-clouds.
-Further more they also added enhancements to the O-RAN related features.
+The scalability of the platform got also grew 5x, which in practice means that one system controller can now manage up to 5,000 sub-clouds, and the O-RAN related features got some improvements as well.

 Contributors set the main focus on scalability again for the 11.0 cycle, where their current plan is to bump the number of sub-clouds per system controller up to 10,000.
-Further enhancements are also planned to the O-RAN application as well as the new functionality to enroll sub-clouds into the system more flexibly.
+Further enhancements are also planned to the O-RAN application as well as to the new functionality to enroll sub-clouds into the system even more flexibly.

-The team is also planning to start working on a rather architectural change to increase the StarlingX platform’s flexibility.
+To take a look a bit further ahead, the team is planning to start working on a rather architectural change to increase the StarlingX platform’s flexibility.
 The idea is to extract the components of the currently tightly integrated distributed cloud management and orchestration system into a containerized application, which will make it easier to manage its dependencies and will also allow for installing distributed cloud on remote sites.
 This development will likely span multiple release cycles, stay tuned for updates!

 ## Build

 This team works on the build system, which turns the source code into a deployable ISO image.
 The contributors are collaborating closely with the Distro team to ensure a stable and efficient build system and process.

-During the 10.0 release cycle the team has been experimenting with using RAM disks to improve the build performance, however, the results they got were below expectations.
-Some of the reasons included the change of hardware in the build lab, as well as challenges with fine tuning the sizes of the RAM disks.
-The latter challenge can be attributed to the complexity of the StarlingX platform along with using Helm that all make it harder to have good visibility into how the build process utilizes the RAM disks.
+During the 10.0 release cycle the team was experimenting with using RAM disks to improve the build performance, however, the results they got were below expectations.
+Some of the reasons included the change of hardware in the build lab, as well as challenges with fine tuning the size of the RAM disks.
+The latter issue can likely be attributed to the complexity of the StarlingX platform along with using Helm, which alltogether make it harder to have good visibility into how the build process utilizes the RAM disks.

 For the 11.0 release cycle, the team is planning to update the Secure Boot Certificates, which requires an update in the build system to be able to configure multiple keys.
-Contributors are also looking into a few more improvement ideas, which includes reviving the layered-build process, but with more fine grained layering this time.
-Reusing the artifacts that were generated by previous builds is another idea the team will explore to improve the build efficiency and performance.
+Contributors are also looking into a few more improvement ideas, which include reviving the layered-build process, but with more fine grained layering this time.
+Reusing the artifacts that were generated by previous builds is another idea contributors will explore to improve the build efficiency and performance.

-The team is also working with other project teams on the features and enhancements that will span multiple release cycles.
-The Debian upgrade and portable Distributed Cloud feature got their own feature branches for now, which requires the build team to create weekly builds for these as well.
-The team will also look into create some tools to help merging the feature branches back into the main branch.
+The team is actively working with other project teams on the features and enhancements that will span multiple release cycles.
+The Debian upgrade and portable Distributed Cloud feature got their own feature branches for now, which require the build team to create weekly builds for these as well.
+In addition, the team will explore to create some tools to help merging the feature branches back into the main branch.

 ## Test